lalawue/rpc_core/README.md

 you can define your own message serialization format, like apps/service_dns provide JSON and [Sproto](https://github.com/cloudwu/sproto) protocol service ports, defined in config/app_env.lua.

-or apps/service_objdb using RESP (Redis Protocol specification 2) for object storage with Tokyo Cabinet as its backend.
+or apps/service_objdb using RESP (Redis Protocol specification 2) for object storage with [ffi_bitcask.lua](https://github.com/lalawue/ffi_bitcask.lua) as its backend.

 # Thanks